Matt-T-123/Java-Guides/README.md

 # Java Guides
-This project is to help myself and others with their Java projects by helping them remember the ways of performing things.
+This project is to help myself and others with their Java projects by helping them remember the ways of performing things via snippets of code.

 # Todo
 + Arrays